 Vermont Health Care has had a long history of teaching registrars over the years and a number have stayed on after completion as part of our current team.
 We provide a full spectrum of General Practice work from Home visits, Workforce medicals, Nursing Home visits in addition to our comprehensive in-house General practice services.
-We have interviewed many excellent candidates this year and have reached our quota of registrars for 2018.
-We would however consider GP registrars in their final term of training to join our team.
-We have four Level 1 accredited supervisors in our clinics and a few of them are also involved as Fellowship Examiners for the RACGP.
+We have interviewed many excellent candidates this year and have reached our quota of registrars for 2021.
+We have four accredited supervisors in our clinics and a few of them are also involved as Fellowship Examiners for the RACGP.

 We would love to have a chat and help you explore your options in General Practice.
-If this has piqued your interest, please feel free to forward your CV or alternatively, contact the clinic to speak with a Supervisor (Dr Marino Alexopoulos & Dr Terence Heng).
+If this has piqued your interest, please feel free to forward your CV or alternatively, contact the clinic to speak with a Supervisor (Dr Marino Alexopoulos)

 GP’s who have achieved their vocational registration are also welcome to apply for a position as well.

 Newest additions to the VHC team